-Control frames contains a subset of general MAC frame format header fields as defined in 6.2.
-Especially, the Auxiliary Address field is not required, as control frames are exchanged solely between the coordinator and devices.
+The header fields of control MPDUs are a subset of the header fields in the general MAC frame format, described in clause 6.2.

 Information conveyed via control frames is of ephemeral nature and quickly outdated.
 Hence, control frames are not retransmitted upon loss.
 Rather, a new control frame containing the most recent control information may be transmitted.
 Due to their nature, control frames do not carry sequence numbers.

 Control frames may optionally be secured.
 In that case, the Auxiliary Security Header shall be included in the frame header and the corresponding bit set in the Frame Control field.